Shakya24/Masters-projects/Customer Analytics/Customer_README.md

 **Market Basket Analysis**

 **Customer Churn**
-Before building a churn prediction model, the first step was to define the churn.
+1. Cohort Analysis: Before building a churn prediction model, the first step was to define the churn.
 I performed cohort analysis by grouping customers based on their first purchase month and tracking their retention rates over time.
 I visualized these retention trends using a heatmap ((as shown below) to easily identify patterns and insights.

  ![cohort](https://github.com/Shakya24/Masters-projects/blob/main/Customer%20Analytics/Visualizations/cohort.webp)

+From this chart, we can observe that are in the first 2 month cohort of 2022, especially in the first month, there is an abnormal rate in repurchasing rate for customers which starts to stabilize in the 3rd cohort of 2022.
+At first glance, we can observe that customers tend to repurchase every 6 to 8 months.
+This is especially evident for cohorts that are more active, for example, cohort 2022-03 and 2022-08.
+Based on this I decided to set churn period of customers to be **7 months**.

+2. Feature Engineering: Derived critical features from the dataset to capture customer behavior:
+- Frequency: Total number of purchases by a customer.
+- Average Basket Size and Basket Value: Indicators of spending behavior.
+- Free Quantity: Total number of free samples received.
+- Last Purchase Date: Used to compute churn labels; Assign churn label ‘1’ if customer last purchase is more than 7 months ago, otherwise label ‘0’ is given

+Correlation analysis ensured low to moderate correlation among features to prevent redundancy in the model